jaapp/ha-marstek-ble/README.md

 3. Search for "Marstek BLE"
 4. Select your battery from the discovered devices
 5. Click **Submit**
+6. (Optional) Open the integration options to tune the polling interval

 Repeat for each battery you want to add.